Rosmah Mansor: Early life and education

-After returning to Malaysia in 1983, she joined Island and Peninsular Berhad as a Business Development Manager.

-Personal life
+Rosmah received her secondary education at Kolej Tunku Kurshiah, Negeri Sembilan.

 Rosmah was formerly married to Abdul Aziz Nong Chik.
 They have two children, Riza Aziz and Azrene Soraya.
-In 1987, she married Najib Razak and they have two children, Nooryana Najwa and Mohd Norashman, and have two grandchildren from Nooryana.
+In 1987, she married Najib Razak and they have two children, Nooryana Najwa and Mohd Norashman, and have amassed a huge amount of wealth, which Rosmah claimed to have saved since childhood.

-Wife of Prime Minister of Malaysia

-Rosmah became the wife of the Malaysian prime minister following the appointment of her husband as Prime Minister in 2009.

-She used her position as the Prime Minister's wife to support causes related to women's affairs, sports, health, education and early childhood.
-She also served in various positions as follows: